largesingapour/vector-documentation/vector-bot-telegram/setup-and-configuration.md

 # ⚙️ Setup & Configuration

-Get your Vector AI Telegram bot up and running in minutes with this comprehensive setup guide.
+Get your Vector GPT Telegram bot up and running in minutes with this comprehensive setup guide.
 Whether you're setting up personal portfolio tracking or configuring community management for your group, we'll walk you through every step.

 ## 🚀 **Quick Start Setup**